coinpride/CryptoList/README.md

 * [Ropsten Ethereum Faucet](https://faucet.bitfwd.xyz/) - Instantly Get Ropsten Ethereum To Experiment On Test Net.
 * [Bitcoin Flip Trading simulator](http://financeillustrated.com/go/bitcoinflip/) - 101% realistic and fun crypto trading Simulator for Beginners!
 * [QWallet](http://qwallet.io/) - Search & view the value of any Ethereum wallet, create your own token portfolio.
+* [Portis](https://portis.io/) - JavaScript SDK that lets people run your Ethereum DApp in the browser, using the same account on all their devices.
 # Video
 ## YouTube Channels
 * [The Cryptoverse](https://www.youtube.com/channel/UCLnQ34ZBSjy2JQjeRudFEDw) - Your cryptocurrency news dose.